dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 You can filter by the interpretation comments mentions (mentions in any comment):

-    GET /api/30/interpretations?fields=*,comments[*]&filter=comments.mentions.username:in:[boateng]
+    GET /api/30/interpretations?fields=*,comments[*]

-or you can filter by intepretations which contains the mentions either in the interpretation or in any comment (OR
+      &filter=comments.mentions.username:in:[boateng]

-    junction):
+You can filter by intepretations which contains the mentions either in the interpretation or in any comment (OR junction):

     GET /api/30/interpretations?fields=*,comments[*]&filter=mentions:in:[boateng]